triplee12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - convert base 2 to base 10
 - convert base 10 to decimal in linux
 - print all possible combinations of two letters except oo
+- convert number from base 10 to base 16